-Clearly, g.$\mathcal{N}$-space is conceptually weaker than $\mathcal{N}$-space.
-For example, if a space contains an open set which is a g.$\mathcal{N}$-space, then it is a g.$\mathcal{N}$-space itself; but a space with an open $\mathcal{N}$-subspace need not be an $\mathcal{N}$-space itself.
-In fact, if a completely regular g.$\mathcal{N}$-space is not a Baire space, then it is not an $\mathcal{N}$-space (see Ex.~\ref{1.4}).
-However, this concept is still useful for the mathematics modeling of topological dynamics as shown by the following observation, which is already a generalization of the classical joint continuity theorem of R. Ellis 1957 \cite[Thm.~1]{E57} because any locally compact Hausdorff semitopological group is an $\mathcal{N}$-space (cf.~\cite{N74} or Lem.~\ref{3.2}).
+The $\mathcal{N}$-property and the g$\mathcal{N}$-property are both topologically invariant; but g$\mathcal{N}$-space is conceptually weaker than $\mathcal{N}$-space.
+For example, if a space contains an open set which is a g$\mathcal{N}$-space, then it is a g$\mathcal{N}$-space itself; but a space with an open $\mathcal{N}$-subspace need not be an $\mathcal{N}$-space itself.
+In fact, if a completely regular g$\mathcal{N}$-space is not a Baire space, then it is not an $\mathcal{N}$-space (see Ex.~\ref{1.4}).
+However, this concept is still useful for the mathematics modeling of topological dynamics as shown by the following observation:

-\begin{thm} Let $G$ be a g.$\mathcal{N}$ right-topological group and $X$ a locally compact regular space.
+\begin{thm} Let $G$ be a g$\mathcal{N}$ right-topological group and $X$ a locally compact regular space.
 If $G\!\curvearrowright_\pi\!X$ is separately continuous, then $G\!\curvearrowright_\pi\!X$ is a topological flow. \end{thm}